YadaYadaSoftware/aws-lambda-dotnet/Libraries/src/Amazon.Lambda.Annotations/README.md

 ## Using References To Other Resources and Parameters in the template

 To use a reference to a Resource or Parameter in the template, prefix the value with `@`.
-Example
+Example shows using CloudFormation template Parameter named `LambdaRoleParameter` for the role of the Lambda function.
 ```csharp
 public class Functions
 {